josadciw/finalproject/README.md

 # finalproject
 Deadpool Encryption Tool

 Hi!
 This is my final project.
 I built a Python tool inspired by Deadpool that handles a few different security tasks.
-It is designed to be a "Swiss Army knife" for basic encryption and recon.
+It is designed to be a entry level tool for basic encryption and recon.

 What it does